Ingen10/opendaq-fw/doc/serial-protocol.rst

 1       CRC16L                              Sum of all bytes complemented with 0xFFFF
 2       command number      10
 3       number of bytes     4
-4,5     duty				0:1023			High time of the signal: 0 means always low, 1023 means always high
+4,5     duty				0:1023			High time for signal: 0 always low, 1023 always high
 ======= =================== ==============  ====================================================

 **Response**: Same as command.